Learn AI

 What Is Claude Cowork?
 A Plain-English Guide (2026)

-Claude Cowork is Anthropic's desktop AI agent that does multi-step work on your real files and apps — not just chat.
+Claude Cowork is Anthropic's AI agent that does multi-step work on your real files and apps — not just chat.
+Available on desktop, web, and mobile (July 2026).
 Here's what it does, what it costs, and how it's different from Claude.ai and Claude Code.

 ChatGPT vs Claude.ai vs Gemini for Professionals: Which Chat Product Should You Pay For in 2026?